lsspkk/finnish-news-tools/translator/example-azure-setup.md

 ## Prerequisites

-- An Azure account (you mentioned you already have one)
+- An Azure account
-- Azure CLI installed and configured (recommended) OR access to the Azure Portal
+- Azure CLI installed and configured

 ## Step 1: Create a Translator Resource in Azure